VoronaMV/drf-fields/README.md

 ValidationError: {'sex': [ErrorDetail(string='"male" is not a valid choice.', code='invalid_choice')]}

+# Create serializer to check NaturalChoice behaviour from external representation
 In [10]: new_bob_serializer = PersonSerializerNaturalChoiceField(data={'name': 'NewBob', 'sex': 'male'})

 In [11]: new_bob_serializer.is_valid(raise_exception=True)
 Out[11]: True

+# Everything is OK and external representation was successfully converted to internal DB representation
+In [12]: new_bob_serializer.validated_data
+Out[12]: OrderedDict([('name', 'NewBob'), ('sex', '1')])

 ```